 The Altoona Water Authority lists all Tier 3 violations (if any) in our annual Consumer Confidence Report.
 Click here to view the current CCR.

 The Altoona Water Authority is committed to following the Public Notification guidelines established by the Pennsylvania Department of Environmental Protection.
 DEP mandates that public water suppliers must notify their customers of any threat or possible threat to public health.
 There are three tier levels for Public Notifications:

 A Tier 1 notification is issued when there is the possibility of an acute threat to public health.
+Most Tier 1 situations result from water main breaks that cause a complete loss of positive water pressure.
 If you are affected by a Tier 1 violation or situation, we will notify you directly within 24 hours.
 You will most likely receive a formal paper notice, which will be placed in a plastic door hanger bag and hand-delivered to your home.